Configure and Run Your First Build

 Your build configuration currently has one build step, and you can now launch your first build by clicking Run in the upper right corner of the TeamCity web UI:

-You will be redirected to the build result page, where you can watch the build progress and review its results upon the build finishing.
+You will be redirected to the Build Results page where you can watch the build progress and review its results upon the build finishing.
 You can also access your build configuration settings from this page and edit them as required:

 Tweak your build configuration settings